Finding a keyword research tool isn’t that difficult these days.

-Google Trends works differently than the traditional keyword research tool.
+Google Trends works differently than traditional keyword research tool.

 Besides generating related keyword and search queries, Google Trends also lets you compare two phrases to identify which one is in high demand.

-With Google Trends, you can explore the rising interest of your keyword, its country vise reach, and the niche its demand is rising.
+With Google Trends, you can explore the rising interest of your keyword, its country’s reach, and the niche its demand is rising.
 Additionally, you can view trending searches to discover what people are currently browsing.

 - Related keywords and queries results